26lights/play-payplug/README.rst

       // Here you should persist the updated payment if(updated.status == PayplugPaymentStatus.Paid) {
-        // The payment is now validated, you should do something about it (continue to shipping process, activate rights, and so on...)
+        // The payment is now validated, you should do something about it (continue to shipping process, activate rights, and so on...) val productName = (updated.details \ "productName").as[String] // You can retrieve the details you saved in your payment to know what the user paid for
       }
       NoContent
     }